AbdielCortes/FBU-App/README.md

 - [ ] User can create an account and log in
 - [ ] Profile pages for each user
+- [ ] User can create a post with a photo and caption
 - [ ] User can follow other accounts
 - [ ] User in their home feed can see posts from the accounts that they follow
-- [ ] When posting user can select between making a regular post or a sell post
+- [ ] When posting user can select between making a regular post or a sell post, and create a sell post
 - [ ] When creating a post, the user can tag the location

 **Optional Nice-to-have Stories**